 When I was in high school, the English department had a thing for mid-1800s English novels.
-I got enough of Tale of Two Cities, Return of the Native, and Silas Marner that I never wanted to read about another heath unless the Hound of the Baskervilles was baying in it.
-But when Great Expectations was mentioned, I recalled my classmate reading it under his desk while the teachers taught.
-I thought if Griffin liked it so much, I should give it a try.
+I got enough from Tale of Two Cities, Return of the Native, and Silas Marner that I never wanted to read another book with a heath in it unless the Hound of the Baskervilles was there baying.
+But when the teacher mentioned Great Expectations, I recalled my high school classmate reading it under his desk while the teachers taught.
+I thought if he liked it so much, I should give it a try.

-Charles Dickens in Great Expectations has great vigor of speech and strong lines of characters who stand out.
-He is strong in displaying characters struggling against fundamental obstacles.
+Charles Dickens in Great Expectations has great vigor of speech and characters who are unforgettable.
+His characters struggling against fundamental obstacles.

-Setting Dickens aside after half of the novel, I picked up George Eliot’s Middlemarch.
+Yet after the novel, I set Dickens aside and I picked up George Eliot’s Middlemarch.
 Interesting contrast.
-Her characters used a more refined intelligence against obstacles which arise after their positions in society solved the more fundamental obstacles of existing.
+Her characters are of more refined intelligence pitted against obstacles which arise from their positions in society, rather than Dickens’s more fundamental obstacles.

 The Ways of Language

-One essay in The Ways of Language highlighted a mania for “correctness” as the source of our generally horrid and diffcult writing.
-Before we let others see our writing, we enforce every rule that might apply, sucking out the strength, initiating rigor mortis.
+An essay in the third book, The Ways of Language, highlighted a mania for “correctness” as the source of our generally horrid and obtruse writing.
+Before we let others see our writing, the essay demands we enforce every rule.
+The danger, I fear, is the prose enters rigor mortis.

-What else accounts for the difference most of us experience between the vigor of our speech and the difficulty of our writing?
+What else accounts for the difference between one’s vigor in speech and vapidness in writing?

 The Dickens and Eliot books were both downloaded from Project Gutenberg to my Kindle.
 Did you know that Jan.
-1, 2019 will be the first time in 20 years that old books will be coming off copyright restrictions in the United States?
+1, 2019 will be the first time in 20 years that old books will be emeging from copyright restrictions in the United States?